rrobbes/EngineeringOfMobileSystemsV2/6-State/README.md

     // ...
 ```

 As long as the calling order is respected, things will work.
-Often, each state property would be defined as with a separate setState.
-You can define a `useState` that works on a full object or a list, but then you need to set the entire state.
+Often, each state property would be defined as with a separate useState.
+You can define a `useState` that works on a full object or a list, but then you need to set the entire state at once.
+Whether you want to do this or not depends on your particular use case.

+This example uses more complex state:

 ```javascript
 const ComplexState = ({users}:{users:User[]}) => {